 2. Feeling guilty

-3. Celebrating on a tight budget
+3. Managing on a tight budget

-“I used to spoil my family and goddaughter at Christmastime, but it’s different now that I have my own kids.
-I’m on a tighter budget.
-This year, I know I can’t go all out on gifts like I usually do.
-Not being able to give as much as I’d like to is stressful,” admits Michel, father of three-year-old Théa and nine-month-old Delphine.
-Gifts, outings, fancy meals—the holidays can get pretty expensive!
+“I used to spoil my family and goddaughter at Christmas, but it’s different now that I have my own kids.
+I’m on a tighter budget,” says Michel, father of 3-year-old Théa and 9-month-old Delphine.
+“This year, I know I can’t go all out on gifts like I usually do.
+Not being able to give as much as I’d like to is stressful.”
+From gifts and outings to fancy meals, the holidays can get pretty expensive!

 4. Handling comparisons between children

-Family coach Laithicia Adam points out that not all children learn things in the same order.
+Laithicia Adam points out that not all children learn things in the same order.
 “Comparing one child to another is like comparing apples to oranges,” she says.
 All children develop at their own pace.
 While one is developing gross motor skills, another might be building language or fine motor skills.
 “The developmental stages are simply reference points,” Adam continues.
 “It’s not necessarily a cause for concern if your child seems to be slightly behind in a certain area compared to the average.”

 5. Having unrealistic expectations

-“Lots of parents tend to expect more of their children during the holidays, often to look good in the eyes of others, but they should really lower their expectations,” says psychologist Nicolas Chevrier.
+“Lots of parents tend to expect more of their children during the holidays, often just for the sake of appearances,” says Dr. Chevrier.
+“But it’s best to cut them some slack.”
 The holidays can be a roller coaster of emotions for young children, which inevitably affects their behaviour.
-“While some behaviours are unacceptable at any time, like hitting people or throwing things, try to be more understanding if your child starts to cry for no reason, makes a mess, or bickers,” Chevrier says.
-Keep in mind that your child could also be tired of going to so many family gatherings.
+“While some behaviours are unacceptable at any time, like hitting people or throwing things, try to be more understanding if your child starts to cry for no reason, makes a mess, or bickers,” Dr. Chevrier continues.
+Keep in mind your child could also be tired of going to so many family gatherings.

 Give the gift of kindness